iweld/iweld/README.md

 ### Hi there, My name is Jaime Shaker. 👋

-This is my repository of Data Analytics projects using SQL, Python and Excel.
+This is my repository of Data Analytics projects using SQL, Excel/Google Sheets and Python.

 #### 📫 How to reach me: